sambhuganesan/understanding-sohu/README.md

 attention engine:        token 1 attention -> token 2 attention -> ...
 ```

-This shows the architectural idea in its simplest form.
-If matmul and attention use different
-engines, work that would otherwise occupy one shared path can make progress on two specialized paths.
+This shows the architectural idea in a very simple form.
+If matmul and attention use different engines, work that would otherwise occupy one shared path can make progress on two specialized paths.

 For the default 128-token decode demo, the total work is the same in both schedules: